na-na-hi/renget/archive/chrprompt2.md

 ###Beau
 Q1: Is your selective amnesia frustrating?
 Or are you more caught up in the wonder of being a Pokemon in the Pokemon world?
+>Honestly, I just got here.
+The selective amnesia isn’t as much of a bother as I thought.
+Seeing more memories come back the longer I’m around, gives me a little hope that I’ll figure everything out eventually.
+I’m just happy I remembered Mako and Dav when I ran into them.
+That makes this whole thing a lot easier to swallow.
+I know I can’t do anything right now, so I’m taking it one step at a time.
 Q2: Do you consider yourself lucky or unlucky to have been transformed into an Espeon?
+>That’s a tough one… My favorite Pokémon is actually Dragonite.
+But I guess I can’t really see myself in a Dragonite.
+I’ve only been an Espeon for like… a day at the time of writing this, well actually having Mako write this for me.
+But I know that eventually I can use psychic powers.
+I just have to learn, that alone makes me feel lucky.

 ###Mako
 Q1: What's your opinion of Snorlax as a Pokemon?
+>Snorlax is the best Pokémon to ever be conceived.
+My obsession for Snorlax know no bounds.
+He's a lazy fluffball who can't even bother to open his eyes.
+All he knows is sleep and eat.
+When he's sleepy, he's a giant soft teddy bear.
+You can jump on his belly like a trampoline and even join in on his nap.
+When he's hungry, he becomes a menace of untold destruction.
+He will eat and eat until there is nothing left.
+Often do you hear tales of a single Snorlax starving and displacing entire villages and other major population centers.
+Snorlax doesn't give a shit.
+Snorlax will take what he wants.
+And if you try standing up to him, he will utterly destroy you by either a giga impact, hyper beam, or simply by just sitting on you.
+I fucking love Snorlax.
 Q2: How are you adapting to the Pokemon world?
+>The Pokémon world is pretty chill.
+I get to avoid the stresses of the human world and get to explore the world with my best friends.
+Although, since arriving in the Pokémon world, I’ve grown to feel like I’m missing something important.
+This world is fun, but I kinda want to go back.
+Doesn't help that I'm always hungry since I'm a Munchlax.
+I even keep an everstone with me at all times to prevent me from evolving despite my love for Snorlax.
+This is because I don't want to evolve and not be able to do anything other than sleep and eat.
+I would not be able to have any more fun adventures with my team or perhaps even find a way out of the Pokémon world.

 ##->**General Questions**<-